 If you’re a business owner or entrepreneur in the UK and want to pay your supplier based in China, then you might be considering making the payment by telegraphic transfer (T/T or TT for short).
-This is a popular way to send funds in Asia — but there are a few potential issues you should be aware of.
+This is a popular way to send funds in Asia — but it may not be the cheapest and fastest option.

 Let’s get you started.
 Here’s a beginner's guide to safely making payments to China.